yuvicc/differential-bitcoin-kernel/doc/policy/packages.md

    - No more than MAX_REPLACEMENT_CANDIDATES transactions can be replaced, analogous to regular [replacement rule](./mempool-replacements.md) 5).

-   - Replacements must pay more total total fees at the incremental relay fee (analogous to regular [replacement rules](./mempool-replacements.md) 3 and 4).
+   - Replacements must pay more total fees at the incremental relay fee (analogous to regular [replacement rules](./mempool-replacements.md) 3 and 4).

    - Parent feerate must be lower than package feerate.